LauraBertola/Tutorials/RADseq/Ipyrad.md

-## Ipyrad command line assembly
+## ipyrad command line assembly

-This is the full tutorial for the command line interface (CLI) for Ipyrad.
+This is the full tutorial for the command line interface (CLI) for ipyrad.
 In this tutorial we'll walk through the entire assembly, from raw data to output files for downstream analysis.
 This is meant as a broad introduction to familiarize users with the general workflow, and some of the parameters and terminology.
 We will use and empirical dataset of paired-end cheetah ddRAD data as an example in this tutorial.
 Of course, you can replicate the steps described here with your own data, or any other RADseq dataset.

-If you are new to RADseq analyses, this tutorial will provide a simple overview of how to execute Ipyrad, what the data files look like, how to check that your analysis is working, and what the final output formats will be.
-We will also cover how to run Ipyrad on a cluster and how to do so efficiently.
+If you are new to RADseq analyses, this tutorial will provide a simple overview of how to execute ipyrad, what the data files look like, how to check that your analysis is working, and what the final output formats will be.
+We will also cover how to run ipyrad on a cluster and how to do so efficiently.

 ## Overview of Assembly Steps

-Very roughly speaking, Ipyrad exists to transform raw data coming off the sequencing instrument into output files that you can use for downstream analysis.
+Very roughly speaking, ipyrad exists to transform raw data coming off the sequencing instrument into output files that you can use for downstream analysis.

 ![png](Images/ipyrad_workflow.png)